Comparison inequalities and fastest-mixing Markov chains: Fastest mixing on a path. Fastest mixing on a path

 We now specialize to the path-problem.
-Let~$K$ be any symmetric birth-and-death transition kernel on the path $\{0, 1, \dots, n\}$, and denote $K(i, i + 1) = K(i + 1, i)$ by $p_i$ [except that $K(0, 0) = 1 - p_0$ and $K(n, n) = 1 - p_{n - 1}$]; for example, when $n = 3$ we have
+Let $K$ be any symmetric birth-and-death transition kernel on the path $\{0, 1,\ldots, n\}$, and denote $K(i, i + 1) = K(i + 1, i)$ by $p_i$ [except that\vadjust{\goodbreak} $K(0, 0) = 1 - p_0$ and $K(n, n) = 1 - p_{n - 1}$]; for example, when $n = 3$ we have

-In this section we first show, in Sections~\ref{SS:mono}--\ref{SS:even}, that if one restricts attention either \begin{enumerate} \item to monotone chains, or \item to even times, \end{enumerate} then the uniform chain~$U$ with kernel $K_0$ where $p_i \equiv 1 / 2$ satisfies a favorable comparison inequality in comparison with the general $K$-chain, and we can apply all the results of \refS{S:maj}.
-Then, in \refS{SS:removal}, we show that the parity restriction in~(ii) can be removed to conclude that the uniform chain is, among all symmetric birth-and-death chains, closest to uniformity (in several senses) at all times.
-In this section and the next we make use of the general observation that a discrete-time birth-and-death chain with kernel~$K$ on $\Xc = \{0, 1, \dots, n\}$ is monotone if and only if
+In this section we first show, in Sections \ref{SSmono}--\ref{SSeven}, that if one restricts attention either: \begin{longlist} \item to monotone chains, or \item to even times, \end{longlist} then the uniform chain $U$ with kernel $K_0$ where $p_i \equiv1 / 2$ satisfies a favorable comparison inequality in comparison with the general $K$-chain, and we can apply all the results of Section~\ref{Smaj}.
+Then, in Section~\ref{SSremoval}, we show that the parity restriction in (ii) can be removed to conclude that the uniform chain is, among all symmetric birth-and-death chains, closest to uniformity (in several senses) at all times.
+In this section and the next we make use of the general observation that a discrete-time birth-and-death chain with kernel $K$ on $\Xc= \{ 0, 1,\ldots, n\}$ is monotone if and only if

-Before we separate into the two cases~(i) and~(ii) for the path-problem, let us note that if~$f$ is the indicator of the down-set $\{0, 1, \dots, \ell\}$, then $K f$ satisfies
+Before we separate into the two cases (i) and (ii) for the path-problem, let us note that if $f$ is the indicator of the down-set $\{0, 1,\ldots, \ell\}$, then $K f$ satisfies

-(with $p_n = 0$); hence if~$g$ is the indicator of the down-set $\{0, 1, \dots, m\}$, then
+(with $p_n = 0$); hence if $g$ is the indicator of the down-set $\{0, 1,\ldots, m\}$, then